maarten-pennings/Nunchuk/readme.md

   See this [patch](https://github.com/maarten-pennings/howto/blob/main/arduino2.0-wideplot/arduino2.0-wideplot.md)
   if you want it longer.

-  Below is a screenshot of my plotter window, just showing the joystick, where I moved the joystick in all 8 extreme positions.
+  Below is a screenshot of my plotter window, just showing the joystick X and Y, while I moved the joystick in all 8 extreme positions.

   ![Serial plotter](extras/plotter.png)

 - If you want a fancy demo, download [Processing](https://processing.org/) a free graphics library and IDE, built for visual design.
-Processing language and IDE is the precursor to other projects including Arduino.
+The _Processing_ language and IDE is the precursor to other projects including Arduino.

-  Once installed, make sure the Arduino  is running [nunchuk_dump.ino](examples/nunchuk_dump), is connected (via USB) to the PC, Arduino (or any other tool) is not having the COM port open, and start the [dashboard](extras/dashboard/dashboard.pde) I made in processing.
+  Once installed, make sure the ESP8266 is running [nunchuk_dump.ino](examples/nunchuk_dump), the ESP8266 is connected (via USB) to the PC, the Arduino IDE (or any other tool) is not having the COM port open, and then start the [dashboard](extras/dashboard/dashboard.pde) I made, in Processing (if Processing is installed, a double click will do).

   ![Dashboard in processing](extras/dashboard.png)

 ## Implementation notes